TKMAX777/RemoteRelativeInput/readme.md

 ## News

-If you are going to use this for connecting from Windows to Windows via RDP, RDPRelativeInput is available!
+If you are going to use this for connecting from Windows to Windows via RDP (RemoteDesktop), RDPRelativeInput is available!

 Check:
 [github.com/TKMAX777/RDPRelativeInput](https://github.com/TKMAX777/RDPRelativeInput)